Fundraising page best practices

 If this happens and donations have already been made to the fundraising page, we reserve the right to contact donors and offer a refund or, if the donation is yet to be paid to charity, redirect the donation to a different charity.

-Please contact us if you have any questions or concerns regarding these best practices, or if you believe an existing fundraising page may break either these best practices or our terms and conditions.
+Please contact us if you have any questions or concerns regarding these best practices If you believe an existing fundraising page may break either these best practices or our terms and conditions, please follow the steps in our complaints procedure.